shermanloan/scejson-doc/doc/appendix-history.md

 changes which may or may not be of interest to you.

 ## Release 2023-04-0
-* The `Format` request object has been added to the [High Cost Mortgages (HCM)](module-hcm.md) modules.
+* The `Format` request object has been added to the [High Cost Mortgages (HCM)](module-hcm.md) and [Higher Priced Mortgage Loans (HPML)](module-hpml.md) modules.
 Please see the documentation in the chapters covering the modules for further information.

 ## Release 2023-01-0
 * The [Adjustable Rate Mortgages](module-arm.md) module has been made available